Applications deployed in this repository are a starting point to get environment into production.

 - GitHub App credentials contain sensitive information - handle with care

-- Workload Identity is used for secure Azure authentication
+- Workload Identity is used for secure Azure authentication (created automatically)

 - TLS encryption is used for all external traffic